mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 ### Exercise 2: Read a file from S3

-Named is good for storing small files (e.g., symbolic links that servers use to advertise their existence).
+SigmaOS's `named` is good for storing small files (e.g., symbolic links that servers use to advertise their existence).
 SigmaOS has proxy servers to access other storage systems, including S3.
 Each machine in SigmaOS runs an `s3` proxy and you can read/write files in S3 using